Stefan-Mitic/Angular6Learning/README.md

 - Create a web application that uses a login screen
 - Connect program to MongoDB server
 - Work on both front and back end development

+Requirements:
+- Using MongoDB with MLab
+- Basics of HTML, CSS, JS
+- Need to know Angular and Node